knorm/knorm/docs/guides/validation.md

 ### JSON arrays

 For JSON arrays, use the `array` field type.
-You can also define the schema of a single array item by passing a `schema` validation object with the regular [validators](/guides/fields.md#field-config).
+You can also define the shape of a single array item by passing a `shape` validation object with the regular [validators](/guides/fields.md#field-config).

 ```js {12,14,15,16,17}